Wills, Trusts & Probate

 What types of trusts are commonly used in American Canyon?

-Can I change or revoke my trust after it is created?
+Can I change or revoke a trust after it is created?

-How much does it cost to set up a trust in American Canyon?
+How much does it generally cost to establish a trust?

-What happens if I don’t have a trust in place?
+What happens if I do not have a trust or estate plan?